Cyndie Morozumi, Director

 Cyndie earned her MS in Counseling from San Francisco State University and her BS from UC Davis in Community Education/Development.
 Her outside interests include traveling, (favorite places are warm weather countries like Mexico, Fiji and Australia), and enjoys participating in the lives of her two college aged children, Corinne and Kalene, and her spouse John.

-Hi everyone!
+Hi there!
 My name is Jesse Andrews and I am the Community Conduct Coordinator for Residential Life.
-That means I oversee the student conduct process for the residential community.
-I am a product of the CSU system myself and earned my B.A. in Elementary Education with a minor in Human Development from San Diego State University (Go Aztecs!).
-From there I moved to the beautiful Pacific Northwest where I worked professionally and earned my M.A. in Higher Education Administration from Washington State University (Go Cougs!).
-I am now in my fourth year at Sonoma State, having spent my first three years as a Residential Life Coordinator.
+I oversee the residential student conduct process, alcohol and drug education, and also serve as the advisor to the Residential Student Association (RSA).
+I am a product of the CSU system myself and earned my B.A. in Elementary Education with a minor in Human Development from San Diego State University.
+Before moving to Sonoma State in 2009 I spent time in the beautiful Pacific Northwest where I worked professionally and earned my M.A. in Higher Education Administration from Washington State University.
+I feel very grateful to do the work I do and have the opportunity to work with students.